The Orange County Riptide invites you to host a Riptide player this summer!

 Host families are vital to the success of not only the Riptide as a team, but for the individual player(s) host families welcome into their homes for two months in the summer.
 Top notch collegiate baseball players from all over the country are headed to Orange County and are looking to join your family as they chase their dream of becoming a major league baseball player.

 Hosting is a rewarding experience.
-Host families have the opportunity to “adopt” a player during the summer, establishing lifelong friendships and in many cases, the chance to follow “your boys” throughout their career towards Major League Baseball.
+Host families have the opportunity to “adopt” a player during the summer and establish lifelong friendships that last beyond the summer.
+In many cases, host families follow “their boys” throughout their career towards Major League Baseball.

-Players arrive in late-May once their college season is over and depart, at the latest, early August.
+Players arrive in late-May or early-June, once their college season is over.
+Players often depart, at the latest, early August.
 While we prefer you host for the entire season, partial season host family options are available for late arriving players.
+(Depending on how well a player’s team performs in the post-season playoffs will determine how soon he can arrive in Orange County.)

 Basic requirements to be an Orange County Riptide host family: